Top 10 US Employers by H-1B Filings

 Top entity in the ranking

 The top-ranked record in this dataset is Amazon.com Services LLC, with a value of 5,757 on the H-1B filings column.
 The full top-10 set is rendered in the table above.
-Every value derives from the underlying employers table; no number is hardcoded into this page.
-When the source agency publishes a revision and our ETL pipeline reingests, the ranking and the prose around it update on the next page load.
+Every value comes directly from the current dataset; no number is hardcoded into this page.
+When the source agency publishes a revision, the ranking and the prose around it update automatically.

 Distribution shape